We believe the land belongs to the people who tend it.

 What we commit to

-We commit to building systems that serve the farmers and communities at the center of this network — not systems that use farmers and communities as a narrative justification for financial speculation.
-We commit to Adelphi — to Yanny and Neury Hernández, to the community around the Haty batey in Monte Plata, to the native endangered species nursery, to the 110 free-range hens whose manure fertilizes the soil, and to the next farm, and the one after that.
-Not only that, but we commit to openness — open-source code, open governance, open data, and open contribution.
+We commit to building systems that serve the farmers and communities at the center of this network — not systems that use farmers and communities as justification for financial speculation.
+We commit to Adelphi: to Yanny and Neury Hernández, to the community around Haty in Monte Plata, to the native and endangered species nursery, to the 110 free-range hens whose manure supports the soil, to the crops already growing, and to the next farm that learns from this one.
+We commit to openness: open-source code, open governance, open data, and open contribution.
 The Kokonut Framework is forkable by design.
 If another community can use it to build something better, we want them to.
 We commit to the long view.
 Coconut trees take years to mature and produce for decades.
 The communities that tend them deserve a cooperative that thinks on the same timescale.
+We commit to making the system inspectable before we ask anyone to trust it.You can explore Kokonut before committing capital.
+Read the docs, inspect Adelphi’s live farm data, join the Discord, contribute through Guilds, or follow the DAO before becoming a member.

 Kokonut Vision